amftnj846650059/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying actual bottlenecks.
 Remember that simplicity and clarity enhance longevity and collaboration in software development."

 In other words, don't try to make parts of your code excessively efficient before you have evidence that they need it.
 It's better to write clear and straightforward code initially, as this often leads to better overall performance and is easier for others to understand and work with in the long run.

+# 2024-02-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words, this quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential misdirection of resources.
+It suggests that it's more important first to write clear, maintainable, and correctly functioning code before refining for performance.
+Optimization should only come after identifying bottlenecks through profiling and analysis, ensuring a balance between efficiency and readability.